GAGGIUINO/gaggiuino.github.io/docs/guides/machine-specific-guide.md

 # Combined Connector Insulation

 > [!Note|style:callout|label:APPLICABLE MODELS|iconVisibility:visible]
-> Gaggia Classic Evo Pro
+> Gaggia Classic Evo Pro and E24

 <img width="600" alt="image" src="https://github.com/GAGGIUINO/gaggiuino.github.io/assets/117388662/4c670b12-c555-4aab-91ad-5a9d8e9cec66">

-Most Evo models have a combined shield block around the switch connectors.
+Most Evo and E24 models have a combined shield block around the switch connectors.
 It is recommended to remove the connectors, insulate them separately, and then label prior to completing the mod.
 This is especially important if doing stock wiring integration because some connectors will be left in the machine disconnected.

 ### Bill of Materials